-The Jump Rope has been a part of my arsenal since I started to train with calisthenics.
+Jump rope can be effectively used as an alternative to target fat loss.
+It has been a part of my arsenal since I started bodyweight training which also includes the jump rope and running.
 I think it is a great piece of equipment -cheap and useful to any practitioner, regardless of their fitness level or weight.
 Rope-jumping activates the cardiovascular system for better performance while at the same time it is an efficient calorie-burner.

 Many professional athletes, like boxers and martial arts enthusiasts, use it to build great stamina and cardio, while for fitness newbies it is a powerful tool to lose poundage and build a basic fitness level.
-I also found the Jump Rope a great substitute for those unable to run and even a great form of exercise to add to any kind of High Intensity Interval Training (H.I.I.T.), to spice-up the workout a little for maximum gains.
+I also found the Jump Rope a great substitute for those unable to run and even a great form of exercise to add to any kind of High-Intensity Interval Training (H.I.I.T.).

-I was pleased to find out on the internet that doctors actually recommend jumping-rope for fat loss and as a way to improve health.
+I was pleased to find out on the internet that doctors actually recommend jump rope for fat loss and as a way to improve health.
 Having their endorsement too, you can now stop wondering how efficient it actually is.

-It is known that if it’s done properly, then jumping-rope is a lower-impact activity than running.
-By jumping you are placing direct stress on the knees, hips and ankles.
-Also, from experience I know that the trapezes, forearms and shoulders are getting a lot of work too.
-Therefore, a proper warm-up is required.
+If it’s done properly, then jumping-rope provides a lower-impact activity than running.
+By jumping you are placing direct stress on the knees, hips, and ankles.
+Also, from experience, I know that the trapezes, forearms, and shoulders are getting a lot of work too.

 I usually warm-up to increase blood circulation and to prevent any bad consequences like hurting the Achilles tendons -they are the ones most stressed when jumping.
-In order to make sure you will be ready for a great jumping-rope session, do some squats, burpees etc. Or simply follow the video below:
+In order to make sure you will be ready for a great jumping-rope session, do some squats, burpees or simulate static jogging for 5-10 minutes.

 As I said, it is lower-impact than running, thus overweight persons and those with knee issues can do it successfully.
-I remember that I used to coach a boy that simply couldn’t run because of his knees, and I had him skip rope to replace a long distance run.
-He couldn’t jog 20 minutes, but he could skip rope for 30 minutes.
+I remember that I used to coach a 14-years boy that simply couldn’t run because of his knees, and I had him skip rope to replace running.
+He couldn’t jog 15-20 minutes, but he could skip rope for 30 minutes with short breaks.

 A 20 minutes session of rope-jumping will practically burn more calories than 20 minutes of jogging.
 For this reason, I think that every person with a busy schedule should consider doing it, especially when losing weight is the primary goal.
-Besides that, whether you believe it or not, jogging will never feel very intense, while a couple of sets of high intensity jumps can make your heart beat extremely fast.
+Besides that, whether you believe it or not, jogging will never feel very intense, while a couple of sets of high-intensity jumps can increase your heartbeat high and fast.
 Just master the double-unders and you will understand what I am saying.

 On average, you can expect to make the switch at around 15-20 mins of moderate-intensity aerobic exercise (such as running or skipping rope).
-Theoretically, in order to burn fat most efficiently, you need to get your heart pumping at your target heart rate, which is 50-80 percent of your maximum heart rate (MHR).
-To calculate this number, subtract your age from 220.
-So, if you are 30 years old, your MHR is 190 and your target zone is 95-152 beats per minute.
-You can find different devices to calculate this with accuracy.
+Theoretically, in order to burn fat most efficiently, you need to get your heart rate up as well as your pulmonary activity.
+Then keep that steady pace because as you breathe out and sweat, you eliminate body fat.

 There are many ways you can train with the jump rope, but if you plan on relying only upon it, then start gradually and as you hit the target time, modify the intensity level.
 Challenging yourself is a good way to improve performance aka increase stamina.